Benefits - Frequently Asked Questions

 Housing Benefit is paid every four weeks, in most cases 4 weeks in arrears.

-Housing Benefit is paid to the tenant unless a rent direct is completed, in which case the benefit will be paid to the landlord.
+Housing Benefit is paid to the tenant unless circumstances allow Housing Benefit be paid to the landlord.

-Payment is made either by BACS directly into your bank account or by a cheque crossed "account payee".
+Payment is made by BACS directly into your bank account .

-Council Tax Benefit will be paid straight to your Council Tax account.
+Council Tax Support will be paid straight to your Council Tax account.
 You will receive a bill showing any amount you have to pay after benefit has been awarded.

 Benefit Application Forms